JochenHansoul/add-aria-to-table/README.md

 Adds or re-adds ARIA roles to an HTML table and its child elements.
 Intended to re-add the ARIA to a table that has been made responsive by CSS.

+For simple tables without header cells or only row header cells no actions are required but for more complex tables with header cells that are rowheaders, colgroups or rowgroups the appropriate roles are required on the header cells.
+See the section below for the appropriate roles.

 ## ARIA Roles

 The roles that are added to each type of table element (ELEMENT: role) are: